 - A continuous feeling of overwhelm and exhaustion

-- Feeling of dread for the week ahead
+- The feeling of dread for the week ahead

 - Sleep issues